-NYU offers the most comprehensive public service infrastructure of any law school in the nation.
+NYU Law has a culture of public service.
+We offer the most comprehensive public service infrastructure of any law school in the nation.

 The Public Interest Law Center (PILC), founded in 1992, coordinates and promotes NYU Law’s public interest and government service activities—including Public Interest Summer Funding Grants for all 1Ls and 2Ls doing public interest work—and also offers individual career counseling.
 PILC’s Public Interest Legal Career Fair is the largest career fair of its kind in the nation.